 Co-founder Peter Oesterreich was director of recovery services at a treatment program for seniors in the Twin Cities when he became aware of “this Medicare gap.”

 “We were tired of insurance companies dictating what treatment centers can do,” Oesterreich told The Influence.
 “We knew there was a better model.”
-Oesterreich and co-founder Win Miller created their program to offer affordable, non-residential recovery services designed for older adults.
+Oesterreich and co-founder Win Miller created their program to offer affordable, elder care by Home Care Assistance and non-residential recovery services designed for older adults that don’t need full care as this has 24 hour system care.

 Last year, one of the largest treatment programs in Minnesota shut down its senior program because Medicare reimbursement was inadequate, Oesterreich notes.
 “The director there told me that, to change Medicare, it would take an act of Congress.”